This Web Site is Generously Hosted by

 The life and line of John COOMBS of Plymouth is well documented by the General Society of Mayflower Descendants.
 While John did not come to this country on the Mayflower, he did marry Sarah Priest, the daughter of Degory Priest who was aboard the Mayflower.
 John COOMBS arrived in Plymouth Colony by October 1630.

 Before exploring the known record of John Coombs, it is interesting to explore several omissions in the record of John and a possible link back to England.
-All of the following is speculative and be confirmed before being accepted as fact.
+All of the following is speculative and must be confirmed before being accepted as fact.
 I offer it only as possible clues to be further researched:

 John COOMBS might have been the son of Francis Combe who married Jane Pope of Oxfordshire, England, before 1583.
 Francis and Jane had 12 children including a son, John, who “came to America.”548 The following pedigree shows a possible family and ancestry for John of Plymouth”